izzy503/SuziesCafe/README.md

 Visit the homepage to get started.
 Explore vendors and their orders.
 Create new vendors and orders as needed.

-Project Structure
+## Project Structure

-## The project structure follows standard ASP.NET Core MVC conventions:
+The project structure follows standard ASP.NET Core MVC conventions:

-Controllers: Contains controller classes for handling HTTP requests.
+- Controllers: Contains controller classes for handling HTTP requests.
-Models: Contains the Vendor and Order classes.
+- Models: Contains the Vendor and Order classes.
-Views: Contains Razor views for rendering HTML.
+- Views: Contains Razor views for rendering HTML.
-Program.cs: Defines the application entry point.
+- Program.cs: Defines the application entry point.
-VendorOrderTracker.csproj: Project file.
+- VendorOrderTracker.csproj: Project file.
-VendorOrderTracker.Tests: Unit tests for models and controllers.
+- VendorOrderTracker.Tests: Unit tests for models and controllers.

-Contributing
+## Contributing

-## Contributions to this project are welcome.
+Contributions to this project are welcome.
 Feel free to open issues or pull requests to suggest improvements or report bugs.

+## Technologies Used

+- ASP.NET Core MVC
+- C#
+- .NET SDK
+- Razor Views

+## Running Tests/Setup Installations

+To run tests for this project, follow these step-by-step instructions:

+**Step 1: Open a Terminal or Command Prompt**

+- Launch a terminal or command prompt on your computer.

+**Step 2: Navigate to Your Project Directory**

+- Use the `cd` (change directory) command to navigate to the root directory of your project, where the `.csproj` file is located.

+cd path/to/YourProject

+**Step 3: Run the Tests**

+To run the tests for your project, use the following command: bash
+Copy code
+dotnet test

+**Step 4: Review Test Results**

+dotnet test will execute your tests and display the results in the terminal.
+You'll see information about which tests passed and which failed, along with any error messages or exceptions encountered during testing.

+## Known Bugs

+There are no known bugs in this version of the Vendor and Order Tracker application.
+If you encounter any issues, please report them to the project repository.

 ## License